Policy governs intent. Infrastructure governs behaviour.

 AI is not arriving at the frontline of mission-driven organisations in a controlled, well-planned sequence.
 It is already there, often in forms nobody signed off on.
 A caseworker summarising a messy client file in ChatGPT because the internal system is too slow.
 A fundraiser drafting grant applications with a public LLM.
 A volunteer coordinator running beneficiary lists through a free tool that nobody has checked the data processing terms on.
 Not malice.
 Pragmatism.

-When I was trying to introduce data tooling into that environment, the question I kept getting was a reasonable one: what happens when it goes wrong?
+When I was trying to introduce data tooling at the RNLI, the question I kept getting was a reasonable one: what happens when it goes wrong?
 Not what is the policy if it goes wrong.
 What actually stops it going wrong.

 The honest answer, for most of the AI tools being deployed in mission-first contexts right now, is: nothing technical.
 There is a prompt that says be careful, and there is a policy that says use it responsibly, and beyond that the system will do whatever it does.